 The area has been settled since the Stone Age and there is evidence of Roman and Celtic activity in the region.
 Bristol became a county in its own right in 1373 when county status was granted by King Edward III and since then has played an important role in the history of England.

 Many people are unsure about which county the city is based in, as it is often mistakenly assumed to be located in either Avon, Somerset, or Gloucestershire.
 This confusion stems from the fact that many institutions and public bodies in Bristol continue to use the former county name “Avon” despite its official abolishment in 1996.
 While these counties are distinct from one another, some people still associate with each other them due to their location.

 Examples of institutions that still use the Avon name include the city’s emergency services, such as the Avon Fire and Rescue Service.
 To help address this confusion, it is important to understand the history of Avon and how it came to be abolished in the first place.

-Today, Bristol is still an important commercial centre, and it has expanded into other industries such as aerospace.
-More than 400,000 people live in the county of Bristol and it continues to be an important place for business and culture.
+Today, the county of Bristol is still an important commercial centre, and it has expanded into other industries such as aerospace.
+More than 500,000 people live in the county of Bristol and it continues to be an important place for business and culture.

-Overall, Bristol is a vibrant city with plenty to see and do for visitors and residents alike.
+Overall, Bristol is vibrant, with plenty to see and do for visitors and residents alike.
 Whether you are interested in history or industry, there is something for everyone in this South West region.
-If you are planning a visit to Bristol, be sure to check out all that this exciting city has to offer!
+If you are planning a visit to greater Bristol, be sure to check out all that this exciting county has to offer!